sobjornstad/tabularium/docs/manual.md

 can *merge* the two entries, moving the occurrences of one into the other.

 Start by selecting the entry you’d like to get rid of.
-Then choose **Entry → Merge Into** and type the name of the entry you want to merge this one into.
+Then choose **Entry → Merge Into** and type the name of the entry you want to move the occurrences into.
 Optionally, you can choose to *Leave a redirect behind*, which will turn the selected entry into a redirect to the entry you’re merging into.
-If you leave this box unchecked, the selected entry will be removed altogether.
+If you choose not to leave a redirect, the selected entry will be removed altogether after moving its occurrences.

 In other cases, you may find that you have two similar entries and have distributed the occurrences wrongly between them; maybe you have two friends